07

 Malta.
 EU charter route widely used for long Mediterranean seasons.
 The Maltese leasing scheme reduces effective VAT to 5.4 to 6.12 percent on yachts above 24m on a specific payment profile.

 United States.
 Regulated under federal law (Coastguard / Jones Act).
-Foreign-flagged yachts cannot embark and disembark passengers between US ports under standard charter; the embarks-and-disembarks rule materially restricts non-US-flagged commercial operation in US waters.
+Foreign-flagged yachts cannot embark and disembark passengers between US ports under standard charter; this severely restricts non-US-flagged commercial operation in US waters.

 A yacht intending to charter across multiple jurisdictions in a single season needs the right combination of flag, commercial registration, and country-by-country permits in advance.
 The charter management company normally coordinates; the buyer should verify each intended cruising area is covered before season planning is finalised.